Bluette1/coding-diary/content/blog/projects/setting-up-rails-with-devise-using-devise-api/index.md

+---
+title: Setting Up Rails With Devise Using the Devise Api Gem
+date: "2024-09-18T22:40:32.169Z"
+description: Set Up Rails With Devise Using the Devise Api Gem.
+---

 Let’s walk through the entire process of setting up Devise with the `devise-api` gem in a Rails API application using Mongoid.

 ### Step-by-Step Setup